arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/dlaas-egress-github-template.md

 In addition the customer can provide their own list of a maximum of 25 customer specific IPs, provided in cidr `999.999.999.999/99` format.
-Only IP's or IP ranges are accepted, WML/DLaaS cannot deal with domain names.
+Only IP's or IP ranges are accepted, WML cannot deal with domain names.

 e.g.
 ```